JordanCWard/Elist/README.md

 - **Mobile App Strategy:** Focus marketing efforts on lower-value items that align with customer purchase behavior, while expanding the inventory of popular products like the Samsung Charging Cable Pack and Samsung Webcam to maximize their demand.
 - **Website Strategy:** Emphasize high-value items in marketing campaigns, leveraging the website's alignment with premium purchases, and ensure the site provides an optimal experience for customers seeking expensive products.
-- **Cross-Channel Opportunity:** Use cross-promotion to encourage app users to complete higher-value purchases on the website, leveraging exclusive deals or bundles to entice them to explore premium items. <br>
+- **Cross-Channel Opportunity:** Use cross-promotion to encourage app users to complete higher-value purchases on the website, leveraging exclusive deals or bundles to entice them to explore premium items. <br> <br> <br>